How to create your first Launch code

 - Event-based ordering programs

-Some companies intentionally leave Launch codes active indefinitely for evergreen programs such as employee onboarding.
+Some companies intentionally leave Launch codes active indefinitely for programs such as employee onboarding.
 This allows new hires to continue using the same onboarding code over time without requiring admins to constantly create new employee funding programs.

 Because Launch codes can also be edited before the store goes live, admins have flexibility to adjust expiration settings, funding amounts and employee eligibility as their merchandise programs evolve.